-2.9 In a standard undergraduate honours degree in Public Policy and/or Public Administration, students may exit earlier and be eligible for a Certificate of Higher Education, a Diploma of Higher Education, or other awards depending upon the level of study completed to a satisfactory standard, and the expectation of specific providers.
-At providers in England, Wales and Northern Ireland, the standard duration of a full-time undergraduate degree is three years.
-Scottish bachelor's degrees with honours are typically designed to include four years of study, which relates to the structure of Scottish primary and secondary education.
-Students following part-time routes accumulate academic credit in proportion to the intensity of their study, and their total study time and credit value, would be the equivalent of the three or four-year degree.
+2.9 In a standard undergraduate honours degree in Public Policy and/or Public Administration, students may exit earlier and be eligible for a Certificate of Higher Education (FHEQ Level 4; FQHEIS Level 8), a Diploma of Higher Education (FHEQ Level 5; FQHEIS Level 9), or other awards depending upon the level of study completed to a satisfactory standard, and the expectation of specific providers.

+2.10 At providers in England, Wales and Northern Ireland, the standard duration of a fulltime undergraduate degree is three years.
+Scottish bachelor's degrees with honours are typically designed to include four years of study, which relates to the structure of Scottish secondary education.
+Students following part-time routes accumulate academic credit in proportion to the intensity of their study, and their total study time and credit value would be the equivalent of those achieved on full-time routes.

-2.10 The majority of Public Policy and/or Public Administration degrees are at postgraduate level.
-MScs and Master of Public Administration (MPA) awards are prevalent, attracting a range of pre-and post-experience UK and international students.
-Though variation exists, MPAs and Master of Public Policy (MPP) awards tend to be studied by post-experience students, whilst MScs tend to be studied by pre-experience students.
-Of note is that full time degrees are generally developed for pre-experience cohorts while part-time degrees almost exclusively cater to those that are post-experience.
+2.11 The majority of Public Policy and/or Public Administration degrees are at postgraduate level.
+MScs and Master of Public Administration (MPA) awards are prevalent, attracting a range of pre- and post-experience UK and international students.
+Though variation exists, MPAs and Master of Public Policy (MPP) awards tend to be studied by post-experience students, while MScs tend to be studied by pre-experience students.
+Of note is that full-time degrees are generally developed for pre-experience cohorts while part-time degrees almost exclusively cater to those that are post-experience.

-2.11 Integrated Master's degrees (FHEQ Level 7; FQHEIS Level 11) are available in the UK and comprise a four-year full-time degree or a part-time degree of not less than five and not more than eight academic years.
+2.12 Integrated master's degrees (FHEQ Level 7; FQHEIS Level 11) are available in the UK and comprise a four-year full-time degree or a part-time degree of not less than five and not more than eight academic years.

-2.12 Entry requirements to postgraduate degrees are determined by individual providers and may require specific levels of achievement at undergraduate level, in a discipline that is determined to be relevant, and/or professional experience in Public Policy and/or Public Administration.
+2.13 Entry requirements to postgraduate degrees are determined by individual providers and may require specific levels of achievement at undergraduate level, in a discipline that is determined to be relevant, and/or professional experience in Public Policy and/or Public Administration.

-2.13 It is anticipated that graduates will have the requisite skills to become effective policymakers, managers, leaders and change agents in the public, private and non-profit sectors.
+2.14 It is anticipated that graduates will have the requisite skills to become effective policymakers, managers, leaders and change agents in the public, private and non-profit sectors.
 An important outcome for the discipline is to acknowledge public service and Public Administration as distinct professions, where professionals will have acquired the general skills to move between Public Administration and Public Policy domains.
-Students will be helped to understand that public services are delivered through multiagency models including public, private and non-profit organisations and that collaborative working across sectors is commonplace.
+Students will be helped to understand that public services are delivered through multiagency models, including public, private and non-profit organisations and that collaborative working across sectors is commonplace.